BehjatiLab/merge-bam/README.md

 - `-i`, `--input-file`: Path to the input text file.
 - `-o`, `--output-file`: Path to the output BED file.
+- `--do-not-include`: Path to a text file containing mutations to exclude from the BED file.
 - `--vcf-indexed-input`: Use 1-based indexing for the input positions.
 If not specified, 0-based indexing is used.
 - `--bgzip`: Compress the output BED file with bgzip and create a Tabix index.